What would you like to know more about?

 • If you launch it from a selection of at least two records, the selected records display at the top of the list.
 Additional potential duplicates are listed after the selected records.

 • If you launch the tool from the grid without making a selection, you can make a selection from the list of potential duplicates.
 These are only potential duplicates, so don't be surprised if the list is long.
-Be sure to check the Duplicates view on the Contacts Relationships page to see actual duplicate Contact records.
+Be sure to check the Duplicates view on the Contacts Relationships page to see actual duplicate contact records.

-• Each column displays data fields from the Contact record, as well as from any associated Household, Participant, Donor, and User records.
+• Each column displays data fields from the contact record, as well as from any associated household, participant, donor, and user records.
 Each field is listed as its own row, but only fields that are populated on at least one of the loaded records will display.
-This means the Tool may show different lists of fields depending on the records you compare and how much data they contain.
+This means the tool may show different lists of fields depending on the records you compare and how much data they contain.

-• The Donor, Household, and User records you select in the grid are kept and associated with the newly-merged Contact record.
+• The donor, household, and user records you select in the grid are kept and associated with the newly-merged contact record.
 Those that are not selected are merged or eliminated.

-• If you select a different Address and/or Congregation in the merge process, these changes reflect in the Household selected in the Tool.
+• If you select a different address and/or congregation in the merge process, these changes reflect in the household selected in the tool.

-• The Audit Log records any changes made to the kept record as a result of combining.
+• The audit log records any changes made to the record you kept.

 • Need to find more duplicates?
-Check the Duplicates view on the Contacts Relationships page to see actual duplicate Contact records.
+Check the Duplicates view on the Contacts Relationships page to see actual duplicate contact records.

-Combine Contacts Tool example showing two potential duplicates and which data to keep
+Combine Contacts tool example showing two potential duplicates and which data to keep

-Note: SPoCs can grant user access to this tool.
+Note: To use this tool, you must have access through your security role.
+SPoCs can grant user access to this tool.

 Combine Contacts